k8s-cicd-tools/utils-nginx-hello/README.md

 3. Run `$ npm install`
 4. Run `$ pulumi up` to create the kubernetes resources.
 5. Run `$ kubectl get pods`
-6. Forward a local port to a port on the Pod. e.g. `$ kubectl port-forward NAME-POD 8080:8080`
+6. Forward a local port to a port on the Pod. e.g. `$ kubectl port-forward <pod-name>  8080:8080`
 7. Open a browser and navigate to http://localhost:8080
 8. Run `$ pulumi destroy` to delete the kubernetes resources.